MirLach/ratelimit-policyd/README.md

 - automatically inserts new SASL-users (upon first e-mail sent)
 - syslog messaging (similar to Postfix-policyd) including all relevant information and counter/quota
-- added logrotation script for /var/log/ratelimit-policyd.log
+- added logrotation script for `/var/log/ratelimit-policyd.log`
 - added flag in ratelimit DB table to make specific quotas persistent (all others will get reset to default after expiry)
 - continue raising counter even in over quota state

 Visit https://github.com/mpellegrin/ratelimit-policyd for more details.

-The script from Onlime Webhosting was modified to:
+The script from Mathieu Pellegrin was modified to:
  - Support `smtpd_sender_restrictions` (triggerd only on successful SASL login) instead of `smtpd_data_restrictions` (triggered when processing any outgoing mail)
  - As a consequence, the script is neutral for ISPConfig auto reply, auto forward, and any mail sent by Postfix without authentication (it will not count +1 on the quota for system mails, as long as your $mynetworks is configured accordingly)